-If you're looking for a DNA testing kit, we've got you covered.
+If you're looking for the best DNA testing kits (opens in new tab), we've got you covered and we think that Ancestry DNA is one of the best out there.
 We've done all the research and tested the kits available to create our guide to the best DNA testing kits around.
-Here's our review of Ancestry DNA.

 Ancestry DNA offers a number of DNA ancestry test features, with a focus on how Ancestry DNA ‘can reveal your heritage and connect you to family past and present’.
 The testing process is set up to be simple and straightforward.